sstuti4/Openlane-Sky130-workshop/README.md

 <a href="#4-Day-3-Design-and-Characterization-of-cells-using-Magic-Layout-tool-and-ngspice">4.
 Day 3: Design and Characterization of cells using Magic Layout tool and ngspice</a>

-<a href="#5-Day-4-Timing-Analysis-using-OpenSTA-Clock-Tree-Synthesis-&-Signal-Integrity">5.
-Day 4: Timing Analysis using OpenSTA, Clock Tree Synthesis & Signal Integrity</a>
+<a href="#5-Day-4-Timing-Analysis-using-OpenSTA-Clock-Tree-Synthesis-and-Signal-Integrity">5.
+Day 4: Timing Analysis using OpenSTA, Clock Tree Synthesis and Signal Integrity</a>

 <a href="#6-Day-5-Routing-and-SPEF-Extraction">6.
 Day 5: Routing and SPEF Extraction</a>